earthly/website/blog/_posts/2023-05-22-aws-ecs-tutorial.md

  - Amazon
  - ECS
  - Containers
-excerpt: "Learn how to run containers in the cloud using Amazon ECS.
-This tutorial will guide you through the process of creating an ECS cluster, deploying a containerized application, and accessing it using the public IP address."
+excerpt: Learn how to run your containers on Amazon using AWS ECS.
+This tutorial will guide you through the process of creating an ECS cluster, deploying a containerized application, and accessing it using the public IP address.
 ---

 Containerization is the process of bundling the components of an application (*ie* files, libraries, and application code) into a single package that can be run consistently on any infrastructure.
 Containerization continues to grow in popularity because it's portable, has built-in fault tolerance, and is easily scalable.